bogdanvuk/bdp/doc/source/tutorial.rst

 .. figure:: images/fig_reference.png

+When adding a new template to the *fig* object that has the same text as the one added before, the number will be added to the end of the new templates text to form its key in order to make it unique.
 The *fig* object has following attributes that can be used to customize the TikZ rendering:

 .. list-table::
    :widths: 10 30